 Well not this year there was a constant buzz on the stand and deals were being done at what appeared to be just about every turn.
 International hosted buyers were hungry for the emergence of this regional super weight, with outstanding natural beauty and sublime hospitality.
 Welcome back neighbour we missed you, it sure is good to have you back and we cannot wait to make up for lost time.

 To this end we feature a stunning four night incentive recommendation.
-Two nights at the grand old dame of hotels The Victoria Falls Hotel followed by two nights at the amazing Matetsi Game Lodge with exquisite game viewing in their 55 thousand hectare concession with accommodation sprawling along the edge of the mighty Zambezi River.
+Two nights at the grand old dame of hotels The Victoria Falls Hotel followed by two nights at the amazing Matetsi Victoria Falls with exquisite game viewing in their 55 thousand hectare concession with accommodation sprawling along the edge of the mighty Zambezi River.

 Sunset cruise on the Zambezi River

 A fine dining dinner on a steam train accompanied by a harpist.

 Tour of Victoria Falls